-6.1.5 Improve Workforce Data Collection It is recommended that a NSW workforce dataset for DIMPs (comprising both quantitative and qualitative elements) for DIMPs be developed and that data collection is initiated as soon as possible.
+6.1.5 Improve Workforce Data Collection A workforce dataset for DIMPs in NSW should be developed and data collection initiated as soon as possible.
 The absence of a clear, consistent and integrated set of workforce data is restricting the ability of system managers to monitor and plan accurately as regards the demand and supply of DIMPs.
 It is anticipated that this data set could also incorporate DIMPs working in the private sector.
-Development and maintenance of a concise and well-defined data set would provide a valuable evidence base to enhance workforce planning and a resource to support the activities of DIMP professional bodies (e.g. a DIMP Community of Practice, ACPSEM). --- ---
+Development and maintenance of a concise and well-defined data set would provide a valuable evidence base to enhance workforce planning and a resource to support the activities of DIMP professional bodies (e.g. Community of Practice, ACPSEM). --- ---